MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/28118---irq-exceeds-caller.md

 # C28118

-> [!WARNING]
-> C28114: Copying a whole IRP stack entry leaves certain fields initialized that should be cleared or updated.

 The current function is permitted to run at an IRQ level above the maximum permitted for %func% (%level%).
 Prior function calls or annotation are inconsistent with